 Master's Degree in Native American Studies

-Master's degree programs in Native American studies usually involve completion of an original research project or thesis.
-Students may choose an area of concentration, such as art history, education, folklore, law, linguistics, sociology or anthropology.
+Master's degree students may choose an area of concentration, such as art history, education, folklore, law, linguistics, sociology or anthropology.

 Graduate degree programs offer advanced cross-disciplinary courses, including: